Another Word For CONTROL

 Noun : An open determination of one's responsibility for something and imposition of consequences.

-Noun : Good-faith acceptance of one's responsibility for something and of its consequences.
+Noun : An acceptance of good faith of one's responsibility for something and of its consequences.

 campaign